Ed Coleman (sportscaster): WFAN

 Ed started his career on WFAN as Steve Somers' overnight update person in the 1980s before moving on and being replaced by Suzyn Waldman.

 In the early 1990s, he co-hosted WFAN's midday show with Dave Sims.
 The show was nicknamed the Coleman and the Soul Man.
 When the show was canceled he was reassigned as WFAN's New York Mets beat reporter.
 Coleman's duties were expanded to being host of Mets Extra (and later a fill-in play-by-play) when former host Howie Rose was hired to do play-by-play for the Mets and the Islanders games on SportsChannel New York.
 Coleman continues to host programs periodically throughout the baseball off-season as well as a weekly program on Sunday afternoon or evening during the National Football League regular season.
 The NFL in Action features live updates from field reporters at the various NFL games occurring live at that time as well as game recaps of completed games.

+Coleman retired from WFAN on April 1, 2022.